alexeykuz-sys/MyRecipe-MS3/README.md

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#bugs-and-debugging)Bugs and Debugging

 There is a bug in line 37 of javascript function, provided by code institute in task app, which i used for my project.
 I couldn't debug it to resolve the issue.
 I have also noticed that error pops up for line 77, refering to modalBtnRef in line 69.
 It appears only when console checked on any page other than get_recipe.
-This code applies to button DELETE on get_recipe page and error disappears once get_recipe page open.
+This code applies to button DELETE on get_recipe page and error disappears once get_recipe page is open.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#project-deployment)Project Deployment